WJLKavanagh/Forbidden-Rhythms/README.md

-# CMP105 2023-4
+# CMP105 2024-5

 Forbidden Rhythms.
 by William Kavanagh.

+A mixed style game with the following 3 levels:
-A simple rhythm-movement game with a Chrome-dino-inspired intercedent level.
+1. A simple rhythm-movement game where a lecturer offers helpful tips.
+2. A dino jump level.
+3. A complicated rhythm-movement game where a lecturer keeps changing things up.

 Note: This is not polished, or bug-free.
 But it (mostly) works.
 There are thousands of ways in which it can be improved/extended/expanded/remade/rebuilt.